planglois925/Test_Controls_Doc/Control_4/Control_4_3.rst

 * If multifactor authentication is not in use, the passwords for administrative accounts should follow current best practices for password strength.
 * Once a task is completed that required administrative access, make sure to immediately logout of the account.

-*Step-by-step instructions for implementing this Sub-Control can be found in*: Identifying if an Account is an Administrator
+*Step-by-step instructions for implementing this Sub-Control can be found in*: :ref:`Identifying if an Account is an Administrator`